JoaoLopesF/SerialDebug/README.md

       - To show: f [name|num]
       - To search with start of name (case insensitive): f name
       - To call it, just command: f [name|number] [arg]

+    - Enable/disable the debugger:

+      - To enable: dbg on
+      - To disable: dbg off

+      Note: the debugger starts disabled, to avoid extra overhead to processing it You can enable it when need

     - For global variables: